 What is Abidexin?

 To begin, Abidexin is an over-the-counter fat burner.
-The ingredients are garcinia cambogia, green tea, GreenSelect Phytosome green tea, purple tea wiht ghg, natural caffeine, theobromine and higenamine.
+The ingredients are garcinia cambogia, green tea, GreenSelect Phytosome green tea, purple tea with GHG, natural caffeine, theobromine and higenamine.
 You’ll take one to two capsules twice daily before meals.
 Supposedly, it’ll help you lose weight by boost metabolism and helping you burn fat.

 NutriPharm introduced Abidexin in 2014.
 The official website and trusted retailers sell the supplement.
-We like the use a few natural ingredients and the money-back guarantee, but read on…
+We like they use a few natural ingredients and the money-back guarantee, but read on…

 Abidexin Side Effects – “Not So Great?”